 - the role and scope of health psychology within academic and healthcare settings.

-You will also have the opportunity to attend seminars and a research conference showcasing new health psychology research at Manchester.
+You will also have the opportunity to attend seminars.

 Training in a research-active environment